home | titles | authors | contact

 About the book

-How can an average person navigate the maze of audio/video technologies that add up to home theater?
-For answers, turn to Mark Fleischmann's Practical Home Theater: A Guide to Video and Audio Systems.
+How can an average person navigate the maze of audio/video technologies in a home theater system?
+Turn to Mark Fleischmann's Practical Home Theater: A Guide to Video and Audio Systems.
+The 21st edition is the 20th anniversary edition.

-By knowledgably guiding readers through the briar patch of video and audio technology, Practical Home Theater has become the standard reference work for home theater buffs.
-The current edition (2008) is the seventh.
-Future annual editions will track changes in home video and audio technology.
+By knowledgably guiding readers through the briar patch of video and audio, Practical Home Theater has become the standard reference work for home theater buffs.
+This edition is dated 2022 and will be sold until the next edition is announced.
+Readers are warned to buy only the latest edition.
+Future annual editions will continue to track changes in home theater technology.

 About the author

-Author of Practical Home Theater and Happy Pig's Hot 100 New York Restaurants, Mark has been a technology writer and expert on home theater for more than 25 years.
-He currently serves as audio editor, news columnist, and reviewer for Home Theater and writes a monthly commentary for DigitalTrends.com.
-He has also served as founding editor-in-chief of etown.com, senior editor of Video Magazine, audio critic of Rolling Stone, and columnist for Audio Video Interiors, Premiere, and The Village Voice.
-His writing has appeared in Bloomberg Personal, CrutchfieldAdvisor.com, Details, E-Gear, Entertainment Weekly, The Men's Journal, Newsday, Spin, The Ultimate AV Guide, The Washington Post, and many other publications.
+Author of Practical Home Theater and The Friendly Audio Guide, Mark has been a technology writer, reviewer, and expert on home theater for more than 40 years.
+He has served as founding editor-in-chief of etown.com, audio editor of Sound & Vision and its predecessor Home Theater, senior editor of Video Magazine, audio critic of Rolling Stone, and columnist for Audio Video Interiors, DigitalTrends.com, Premiere, and The Village Voice.
+His writing has appeared in Bloomberg Personal, CrutchfieldAdvisor.com, Details, Entertainment Weekly, The Men's Journal, Newsday, Spin, The Washington Post, and many other publications.
 He has lived in New York City since 1975.
 Visit Mark's homepage.

 What the critics are saying